 When Prior to the end of construction approaches, the focus of the organization will shift from design and construction to initial startup and operation.
 At an appropriate time during construction, IIFP will supplement and expand the initial organization structure to include a Plant Manager (PM) and other management positions and disciplines necessary to ensure readiness of the facility for safely starting and effectively transitioning from construction activities to operating activities.
 These additional positions will be hired well in advance of the scheduled startup of operations, and may serve in interim organizational roles during the construction phase of the project.
-Prior to completing construction, IIFP will staff the facility operating organization to ensure readiness of the facility for safely starting and effectively transitioning from construction activities to operation activities.
-The persons that will take the responsibilities of Plant Engineering and Maintenance Manager and the Operation and Technical Manager are hired well in advance of the scheduled start up of operations, and may serve in DB organizational roles, such as the Startup Manager, until the transition from DB to facility operation.
+Prior to completing construction, IIFP will staff the facility operating organization to ensure readiness of the facility for safely starting and effectively transitioning from construction activities of Plant Engineering and Maintenance Manager and the Operation and Technical Manager are hired well in advance of the scheduled start up of operations, and may serve in DB organizational roles, such as the Startup Manager, until the transition from DB to facility operation.

 During this transition, the IIFP plant ESH and QA Managers continues to report to the COO/CFPD for ESH and QA matters related to design and construction.
 As the COO/CFPD role changes to the COO/PM, the ESH Manager transitions to directly reporting to the IIFP COO/PM on ESH matters for the startup operations.
 The ESH Manager who has been reporting in a matrix role to the President/CEO now changes to reporting in the matrix role to the Regulatory Affairs/Quality Director (RAQD).
 The IIFP QA Coordinator likewise reports to the COO/CFPD during the design and construction stage, then transitions to reporting to the IIFP COO/PM.

-During the design and construction and the transition periods, Bboth the ESH Manager and QA Coordinator Managers have the responsibility and authority to elevate and report any ESH or QA unresolved concern to the IIFP President and to the parent corporate Regulatory Affairs/QA DirectorESH and QA Managers, respectively or directly to the INIS/IIFP President/CEO, All ESH and QA concerns will be followed through to resolution and documented.
+During the design and construction and the transition periods, Bboth the ESH Manager and QA Coordinator Managers have theresponsibility and authority to elevate and report any ESH or QA unresolved concern to the IIFP President. and to corporate Regulatory Affairs/QA Directora respectively. or directly to the INIS/IIFP President/CEO The IIFP President is ultimately responsible for ESH, QA, and other safety-related issues.
+All ESH and QA concerns will be followed through to resolution and documented.